rationalagents/gemstateio-groups/README.md

 Please see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Acknowledgements
-The initial list of Boise-specific groups came from Idaho Tech Council's "Local Places For Techies To Network."
-Thanks to others who've sent us tips about new groups and changes across the state.
+The seed list of groups came from Idaho Tech Council's "Local Places For Techies To Network."
+Thanks to others who've sent us tips about new groups across the state.

 ## Data validation